mattgallagher/CwlSignal/README.md

 That third step is a little tricky if you're unfamiliar with Xcode but it involves:

-a. click on your project in the file tree
+1. click on your project in the file tree
-b. click on the target to whih you want to add this module
+2. click on the target to whih you want to add this module
-c. select the "Build Phases" tab
+3. select the "Build Phases" tab
-d. if you don't already have a "Copy File" build phase with a "Destination: Frameworks", add one using the "+" button in the top left of the tab
+4. if you don't already have a "Copy File" build phase with a "Destination: Frameworks", add one using the "+" button in the top left of the tab
-e. click the "+" within the "Copy File (Frameworks)" phase and from the list that appears, select the "CwlSignal.framework" (if there are multiple frameworks with the same name, look for the one that appears *above* the corresponding macOS or iOS CwlSignal testing target).
+5. click the "+" within the "Copy File (Frameworks)" phase and from the list that appears, select the "CwlSignal.framework" (if there are multiple frameworks with the same name, look for the one that appears *above* the corresponding macOS or iOS CwlSignal testing target).

 #### Swift Package Manager related problems and errors